aische/hwfi/docs/spec.md

 1. Loads a workflow project consisting of markdown files and a few JSON files.
 2. Parses and **type-checks** the entire project before executing anything.
-3. Executes the workflow, with access to a designated workspace folder (read/create/modify files) and to LLMs via the local `llm-simple` library.
+3. Executes the workflow, with access to a designated workspace folder (read/create/modify files) and to LLMs via the `llm-simple` library from Hackage.
 4. Persists execution state and a full trace so runs are **resumable** after crash or abort.
 5. Exposes the run's environment (workspace, prior trace, inputs) to every